noman-amin-n/Air-Quality-Analyzer/README.md

-# Air-Quality-Analyzer
+# 🌍 Air Quality Analyzer using ESP32

 This system leverages the ESP32 microcontroller alongside the MQ135 gas sensor and the DHT11 temperature-humidity sensor to continuously monitor air quality metrics.
 Data is transmitted via Wi-Fi to the Blynk platform, enabling real-time remote visualization and tracking.

-# 🌍 Air Quality Analyzer using ESP32

-An IoT-based air quality monitoring system using ESP32, MQ135 gas sensor, and DHT11 temperature sensor.
-The system displays readings on an LCD and sends real-time updates and alerts via the Blynk app.

 ---